Divide-And-Conquer/Divide-And-Conquer.github.io/_posts/2022-10-30-Torch-Rework.markdown

 #### Torches as sold

-The torches are of the old long running design with a small incandescent bulb , being driven directly by four D size batteries.
+The torches are of a traditional design with a small incandescent bulb, being driven directly by four D size batteries.
 The torch has a single button for ON/OFF operation.
+The light output is poor by modern standards, and the D sized batteries are obsolete.

 ![original torch in bits](:torch_in_bits1.jpg){:data-align="center"}

 #### Rework required.

+The case of the  torch(es) are well made, and have ample space for upgrading / rework.

-**Keep it simple**, Replace the small incandescent bulb with an LED, this will be driven directly by XXX Lithium batteries, try to keep the mounting of these batteries simple.
+**Keep it simple**, replace the small incandescent bulb with an LED, this will be driven directly by XXX Lithium batteries, try to keep the mounting of these batteries simple.
 A protection / driver module will be required.
 Keep the single button for ON/OFF operation.